 The salt, pepper, and pine-y rosemary balances out the sweetness of the glaze.

-When you cook apple cider down by boiling it in a saucepan, the flavor becomes concentrated and the juice turns into a sweet syrup.
-It’s sweet but not too sweet.
+You’ll boil it in a saucepan, and the flavor becomes concentrated.
+The juice turns into a sweet syrup that’s sweet but not too sweet.

 Roasted Cider Glazed Brussels Sprouts